briches/OpenSourceQuad/README.md

 <br /><br />

 MCU: Osepp Mega 2560 R3
-(Soon switching to the chipKIT uC32 with the PIC32)
+(A port the chipKIT uC32 with the PIC32 is underway)

 <br />